Things to consider when buying your perfect house

 Don’t be afraid of something new

 For those of you who agree with the 65%, this one’s for you.
 Why not think about viewing some new build properties?
 There’s most likely no DIY involved because they’re usually modern and contemporary, all ready for you to move in.
 Sound interesting?
-Well, here are our hints and tips on buying a new build home, and a selection of new build properties:
+Well, here are our hints and tips on buying a new build home, and an example of a new build property: